Webcampak/Documentation/webcampak3.x/src/docs/Use/en_Logs.md

 2017-03-01 16:30:21,582 (INFO) Webcampak : captureGphoto.capture(): Capture successful
 ```

-It might be interesting to focus here on the actually time between the camera was requested to capture and the time the pictures was actually stored on local disk.
+It might be interesting to focus here on the actually time between the camera was requested to capture and the time the picture was actually stored on local disk.

 ```Logs
 2017-03-01 16:30:15,648 (INFO) Webcampak : captureGphoto.triggerCapture(): Gphoto: Start Capture
 2017-03-01 16:30:21,576 (INFO) Webcampak : captureGphoto.triggerCapture() - OUTPUT 1: New file is in location /capt0000.jpg on the camera
 ```

 In this particular example, it took just short of 6 seconds.
-This number will vary a lot depending of exposure time, USB speed and file size.
+This number will vary a lot depending on exposure time, USB speed and file size.

 Webcampak will then apply all the configured manipulation to the picture.
 You can notice that some of the manipulations are being timed, to provide additional insights into which of the manipulations take time.